 Paper Mache Penguin

-Penguins are one of kids favorite animals and a great craft project.
-These fun creatures have departed from the traditional black and white and can designed anyway you want to make them.
+Penguins are one of kids favorite animals and this Paper Mache Penguin is a great craft project.
+These fun creatures have departed from the traditional black and white and can be designed anyway you want to make them.

 Bamboo tooth picks